cedatorma/recpd/README.md

 ## Tutorial and Usage Examples

-See the vignette in the ./vignettes directory.
+See the ./vignettes directory for a tutorial providing a general overview of RecPD and the various functionalities offered in the package.